Telesia/pop_goes_the_weasel/TESTING.md

 ### W3C Validator Testing
 I used the W3C validators for HTML and CSS to check my code.
-All pages passed the checks after some adjustments to code and here is an example below:
+All pages passed the checks after some adjustments to code.
+The main issue was in my semantic mark up of the pages.
+I had used main more than once and some sections did not have headings.
+This was rectified and here is an example below:

 <img src="static/testing/testing_w3c_html_validator_pgtw.png" width="500">